 Welcome!
 We appreciate your interest in our department and encourage you to explore.

-Marquette’s CLS seniors typically have jobs lined up well before graduation day.
+Marquette’s MLS seniors typically have jobs lined up well before graduation day.

-The mission of the Department of Clinical Laboratory Science is to educate persons who will be highly skilled in laboratory medicine and who will possess those professional qualities necessary for the practice of clinical laboratory science.
-The degree awarded in this department qualifies one to work as a clinical laboratory scientist (aka, medical laboratory scientist or medical technologist) in hospital laboratories, clinics, physicians’ offices, research and teaching laboratories, as well as in biotechnology and pharmaceutical companies and public health labs.
+The mission of the Department of Medical Laboratory Science is to educate persons who will be highly skilled in laboratory medicine and who will possess those professional qualities necessary for the practice of medical laboratory science.
+The degree awarded in this department qualifies one to work as a medical laboratory scientist (or medical technologist) in hospital laboratories, clinics, physicians’ offices, research and teaching laboratories, as well as in biotechnology and pharmaceutical companies and public health labs.
 The course work provides the foundations necessary for individuals to qualify for medical school, graduate schools and other professional programs.